Beirut's mounting trash reflects crisis of government

 The crisis echoes wider problems facing Lebanon.

-The weak state has long been criticized for failing to develop the country and its infrastructure: Beirut still suffers daily power cuts some 25 years since the end of the 1975-1990 civil war.
+The weak state has long been criticised for failing to develop the country and its infrastructure: Beirut still suffers daily power cuts some 25 years since the end of the 1975-1990 civil war.

-But government has been particularly poor since the eruption of the war in neighboring Syria.
+But government has been particularly poor since the eruption of the war in neighbouring Syria.
 That conflict has exacerbated Lebanon's political divisions, often along sectarian lines that reflect the Syrian conflict.

 The presidency has been vacant for more than a year, and parliament elected in 2009 has extended its own term and postponed elections until 2017 on the grounds of instability.